 - Negative comments, positive comments – it’s all the same voice, just more or less pleasant.

 Your thoughts are part of a bigger structure of patterns that you’ve built over your lifetime.
-Things you’ve been programmed to believe, feel, and react to.
-“Programmed?” you ask, “No-one has forced me to believe or think anything.
+Things you’ve been programmed to believe, feel and react to.
+“Programmed?” you ask, “No one has forced me to believe or think anything.
 I’m free to think whatever I want.”

 The programming I’m talking about is not anyone holding a gun to your head or brainwashing you in front of a tv screen in a dark room.
-That kind of oppression, unfortunately, exists too but what I’m talking about happens to all of us, even if you consider yourself living in a free country with supporting family structures.
+That kind of oppression unfortunately exists too but what I’m talking about happens to all of us, even if you consider yourself living in a free country with supporting family structures.

-Our thinking and emotional reactions are being conditioned from early on through our upbringing, our relationships to friends, family, and lovers, the society, culture, and belief systems we grow up in.
+Our thinking and emotional reactions are being conditioned from early on through our upbringing, our relationships to friends, family and lovers, the society, culture and belief systems we grow up in.

-There are things that are RIGHT to do which will (possibly) get your parent’s approval and love, and things that are WRONG that will make them angry.
+There are things that are RIGHT to do which will (possibly) get your parents’ approval and love, and things that are WRONG which will make them angry.
 Your mom yells at you for creating a crayon masterpiece on the living room wall.
 Your dad grabs you by the arm and looks really angry when you want to enjoy the sight of yet another handful of spaghetti splashing on the floor.

-Everyone you interact with has their own version of the program, right/wrong, forbidden emotions, and the fear of not being accepted and loved.
+Everyone you interact with has their own version of the program, right/wrong, forbidden emotions and the fear of not being accepted and loved.
 Every time someone hits an ever so tiny wound in you your subconscious will detect danger and your nervous system will fire the same neurons.
 Every time they get fired in the same way they will form a deeper pattern.

 These repeated thoughts and behaviors will after years become something you accept as part of your personality: “I’ve always been very shy” or “I have a bad temper and so did my dad, but I cool off quickly, that’s just the way I am”.
 Or it becomes something you deny and want to keep hidden which will create layers of shame and guilt every time it shows up.